 Be patient and if can do trial runs: Give things time to adjust and remember that RV travel is likely brand new for your dog (pet).
 Some may adjust immediately, but may also need some time to become fully comfortable in the RV or the camping scenarios.
 If you plan to bring your dog along for a long trip, consider practicing with a few shorter trips first.
 Perhaps you can plan to spend a few hours in the RV while it is parked in your driveway or?
 This way, your dog (pet) can get familiarize with the new environment.
 You could even plan to spend a night in the RV ahead of time, so that your dog knows what to expect.
 Every dog (pet) can be different and you will recognize and learn to know the best for your pet and create a plan of action that works best for you too.
 Then, things can become more predictable and enjoyable, just as we have created for our dogs making sure they eliminate, get fresh air and exercise (on somewhat of a consistent schedule).
 Along with all I have shared here, as it’s been so rewarding to have their companionship and their love, as they enjoy camping and RV-life with us and we love their cuddling, snuggling and sleeping in our bed with us in the RV!!! 😃

 RVing with your dog (pet) may seem like a hassle, but it’s worth having them around and many of us have support animals and need them.
 Most dogs are fairly adventurous and enjoy experiencing new things with their owners.
 Learn the hazards where you are going.
-Try to be prepared.
+Learning the how and what’s in being prepared.
 This will help make things less anxious during travel.
 Do research and thoughtful considerations, plan out your trips and lifestyle that both you and your dog (pet) will enjoy together.

 C .Star.
 V